 Engaged employees have the big picture in mind instead of the little things, and they use positive thinking to focus on the organization’s end goal..

 Change your threshold for “good” and “bad”

 Use positive thinking to appreciate great things and provide perspective.
 Unless your car has been stolen or your company files for bankruptcy, everything is fixable and can be perceived as a learning opportunity.
 Strive for excellence and don’t stop until you get there; this includes any time you waste with negative thinking.

 A bad mood makes you tired, which makes you less motivated and eventually disengaged.
 Interrupt negative thoughts with a break: take a walk, eat a healthy snack, or chat with a coworker.

 A bad mood can result from mistakes, miscommunication, and more.
 Make a list of all the things that are going well and focus on what you desire to accomplish.
 You are more likely to be engaged if you are geared toward achieving results and will be more motivated by visualizing your past successes.

 A negative attitude will cause you to notice more problems, most of which are out of your control.
 Focus on the future and make a list of personal goals to accomplish – perhaps plan your dream vacation.
 Facing the future with a sense of wonder makes you aware of all the great possibilities around you.

 The next time you are feeling a lack of motivation due to a lousy morning, remember the fate of your day can be turned around with strategic positive thinking.
 You are much more likely to remain engaged at work if you focus the positive.
 Before you know it, you could be happier than before.

-Learn more by accessing Achievers e-book, "The Power of Employee Appreciation."
+Learn more about how to make positive thinking an everyday habit by accessing Achievers e-book, "The Power of Employee Appreciation."